AI Integration

 url (mandatory)

-Indicates the API’s root URL.
+The url setting indicates the AI service’s API’s root URL.
 They are pre-defined for cloud services; verify with your administrator for self-hosted services.

 model (mandatory)